Canonical coronation

 A canonical coronation (Coronatio Canonica) is a pious institutional act of the pope, duly expressed in a formal decree of a papal bull, in which the pope bestows the pontifical right to impose an ornamental crown, a diadem or an aureole to an image of Christ, Mary or Joseph that is widely venerated in a particular diocese or locality.
+The act was later regulated to Marian images only, through the De coronatione imaginum B.V.
+Mariae that was issued on 25 March 1973.

 The formal act is generally carried out by a representing proxy of the pope, via the designated apostolic nuncio to a country or kingdom, or at times a lesser papal legate, or on rare occasions by the pope himself, by ceremonially attaching a crown, tiara, or stellar halo to the devotional image or statue.

 The Holy Office originally issued the authorisation of a canonical coronation through a dicastery, called the "Vatican Chapter".
 Subsequently, until 1989, the Vatican's Sacred Congregation of Rites was assigned this duty.
 Since then, the Congregation for Divine Worship and the Discipline of the Sacraments makes the formal consultation and arrangement to execute the ceremonial act which the decree authorizes.